top of page

 paneles solares

 To drive the sustainable transformation of food systems by integrating renewable energy sources into all stages of production, processing, and distribution.
 This transition aims to reduce greenhouse gas emissions, lower energy costs and improve water efficiency, while building resilience against the price fluctuations and supply disruptions associated with fossil fuels.
 By embracing renewables, the aim is to create a food system that not only ensures food security but also promotes economic growth, particularly in rural areas, and conserves the natural resources that are essential for long-term agricultural sustainability.
-Ultimately, this shift positions food systems as a powerful contributor to global climate solutions, while fostering healthier, more resilient communities.
+Ultimately, this shift positions food systems as a powerful contributor to global susteinable solutions, while fostering healthier, more resilient communities.

 Transition to renewable energies in food systems